Measure Bat Speed by Age

 Baseball and Fastpitch Softball

-This Measure Bat Speed article is excerpted from The Ultimate Hitting Training Guide (click the link for details about our new drills book).
+This Measure Bat Speed by Age article is excerpted from The Ultimate Hitting Training Guide (click the link for details about our new drills book).

 For recommendations on how and when to use various training methods (dry, heavy bag, pylos, tee, toss, live, machine, etc.) and to shop for practical and durable training equipment click on the link Hitting Training Methods and Aids.